 A total of 5,000,000 shares of common stock have been reserved for issuance under the Xenomics Stock Option Plan, as amended (the "Plan").
 As of January 31, 2006, options for 6,655,000 shares were outstanding under the Plan.
 1,655,000 of such options have been granted subject to stockholder approval of an increase in the number of shares that can be granted under the Plan.
 With respect to the options granted prior to stockholder approval a measurement date has not occurred and accordingly no compensation expense has been recorded.
 When such measurement date does occur, stock based compensation expense will be recorded for any excess of the fair value on that date over the exercise price.
-Had the 1,655,000 options granted subject to shareholder approval been granted and approved on October 31, 2005 (the measurement date, at which date the market price of our stock was \$1.95 per share) we would have recognized approximately \$150,000 of additional stock-based compensation during the period ended October 31, 2005 and would have approximately \$625,000 of additional deferred stock based compensation as of October 31, 2005.
+Had the 1,655,000 options granted subject to shareholder approval been approved on January 31, 2006 (the measurement date, at which date the market price of our stock was \$1.95 per share) we would have recognized approximately \$150,000 of additional stock-based compensation during the year ended January 31, 2006 and would have approximately \$625,000 of additional deferred stock based compensation as of January 31, 2006.

-On May 24, 2005, our Compensation Committee in recognition of the substantial time and effort to our affairs during the past year by each of Gabriele M. Cerrone, Co-Chairman, L. David Tomei, Co-Chairman, Chief Executive Officer, President and President of SpaXen Italia, srl, our joint venture with the Spallanzani National Institute for Infectious Diseases in Rome, Italy, Samuil Umansky, Chief Scientific Officer and Hovsep Melkonyan, Vice President, Research, accelerated the vesting of outstanding stock options dated June 24, 2004 previously granted to each such officers in the amounts of 1,050,000, 1,012,500, 1,012,500 and 675,000, respectively, so that such options vest as of May 24, 2005.
+On May 24, 2005, our Compensation Committee in recognition of the substantial time and effort to our affairs during the past year by each of Gabriele M. Cerrone, Co-Chairman, L. David Tomei, Co-Chairman and President of SpaXen Italia, srl, our joint venture with the Spallanzani National Institute for Infectious Diseases in Rome, Italy, Samuil Umansky, President and Hovsep Melkonyan, Vice President, Research, accelerated the vesting of outstanding stock options dated June 24, 2004 previously granted to each such officers in the amounts of 1,050,000, 1,012,500, 1,012,500 and 675,000, respectively, so that such options vest as of May 24, 2005.